2021 winter Concert

 The Priory Church, Lancaster LA1 1PL

 A huge welcome back from Lancaster and District Choral Society.
-To say we’re pleased to sing for you is a slight understatement.
-We are ecstatic to be singing in front of an audience again.
+To say we were pleased to sing for you is a slight understatement.
+We were ecstatic to be singing in front of an audience again.
 For any of you who have ever sung in a choir, you will know what we mean when we talk about that ‘exciting buzz’ you get from singing with a group of other like minded singers.
-We have really missed that.
-We look forward to singing in your company once again.
+We really missed that, and we really enjoyed singing in your company once again.

 Conductor - John Perrin

 O Magnum Mysterium - Morten Lauridsen